Research Review Process & Selection Criteria

 Selection Criteria

-The committee evaluating your application with use the criteria list below.
-Each bullet point does not need to be satisfied; they are factors that reviewers will take into account in their evaluation.
+The committee evaluating your application will use the criteria list below.
+These are factors that reviewers will take into account, but we understand that you may not have the space in your essay to address each bullet point equally.

 Motivation of Applicant